avimehenwal/monorepository/documentation/README.md

 # Docs

+20% in apps
+80% in libs

+- UC: source code sharing between mobile and web frontends, flutter

 ## Build System

 - [x] create and rename a lib -> component and export it in index.js as public API